rsaavedraf/checkmate-in-x/README.md

-Once the single-threaded python version is done as baseline/point of reference, the idea is to then write a multi-threaded version, and then two functionally equivalent implementations in another language: one single-threaded, then another multi-threaded.
+Once the single-threaded python version is done as baseline/point of reference, the idea is to then write a multi-threaded version, and then two functionally equivalent implementations in another, faster language: one single-threaded, then another multi-threaded.
 Then finally compare their performance, i.e. fill out a table like the following with their (relative?) execution times for specific Mate-in-X problems, all running on the same machine: